RJRico17/centroid-finder/humanImprovements.md

 Are there sections of dead/commented-out code that should be removed?
 Yes!
 As stated earlier there are some old code that was commented out What are the most important areas that need documentation for readability?
+The video processing class, high level explanation of the processing pipeline?
 Any other documentation improvements?

 Performance Improvements (Optional)